averycrespi/yolk-web/README.md

 ## Credits

+- Styled with [Bootstrap](https://getbootstrap.com/) and the Darkly theme from [Bootswatch](https://bootswatch.com/)
-Logo derived from: Egg by David from the [Noun Project](https://thenounproject.com/).
+- Logo derived from: Egg by David from the [Noun Project](https://thenounproject.com/)